-Following the general education course listing are the courses selected to support skill and competency development appropriate to the major and concentration.
-Some programs of study are completed by general elective hours, giving the student the initiative in choosing additional courses to complete the program.
+Following the general education course listing are the courses selected to support skill and competency development appropriate to the major and area of emphasis.
+Some programs of study are completed by general elective hours, giving the student the Initiative in choosing additional courses to complete the program.
 All programs of study leading to the associate degree at Motlow State Community College require a minimum of 66 semester hours.